Wondering how to write a critical reflection?

 Critical reflection is a method of thinking through how to interpret an event.
 Critical reflection can be expressed verbally, in writing, or via art creation.
 It is descriptive, analytical, and critical.
 It could also be referred to as the process of discovering, evaluating, and analyzing deeply held assumptions – about knowledge.
-How we interpret events and problems, our beliefs, attitudes, and behaviours are called critical reflection, sometimes a reflective essay.
+How we interpret events and problems, our beliefs, attitudes, and behaviors are called critical reflection, sometimes a reflective essay.

 The main objective of critical reflection is to alter your perspective on a matter in order to change your behaviour.
 All academic fields require critical reflection, although they can take many different forms.
 Your instructor could require you to write a formal essay, publish weekly blog posts, or write a few paragraphs to respond to a series of questions.